ory/elements/README.md

 ## Versioning and Publishing

 Ory Elements uses a fully automatic release publishing pipeline.
-All that is necessary is to create a new release on GitHub after which the workflow runs all the necessary steps to release the modules to the NPM registry.
+All that is necessary is to create a new release on GitHub, after which the workflow runs all the necessary steps to release the modules to the NPM registry.

 ## Using local Ory SDKs

 Most of the time, new features to this repository need some work in the corresponding Ory products to work.
-To make the development cycle more productive, it's possible to generate the SDK from a local OpenAPI/Swagger spec file.
+To make the development cycle more productive, it's possible to generate the SDK from a local OpenAPI / Swagger spec file.

 ```bash
 export KRATOS_DIR=/path/to/kratos # point this variable to the root of your local Kratos clone